DIGITAL CONNECTIVITY FOR FREIGHT & SHIPPERS

 You can also better manage your inventory by not mixing SKUs in warehouse bins.
 Studies show that both accuracy and time efficiency are reduced when multiple SKUs are placed in the same bin.
 If mixing SKUs cannot be avoided, it is suggested that the bin be portioned off with dividers.

 Lastly, in managing inventory to modern customer delivery expectations, it can be useful to find reliable shipping partners that allow you to spread inventory across that country closer to where you ship the most.
-Dynamic warehousing is a growing pay-for-use concept that helps many businesses and ecommerce keep pace with fast delivery times.
+Dynamic warehousing is a growing pay-for-use concept that helps many businesses and retailers keep pace with fast delivery times.

 Another way to improve warehouse functionality is to make use of Advanced Shipping Notifications (ASNs).
 ASNs give shipping notifications that enable workers to help troubleshoot an impending warehouse bottleneck (perhaps more staff will be required) or reset pickup or delivery schedules.
 It is a more proactive way to deal with delays that may come up than just relying on initial shipping & receiving schedules provided at the time of booking.